bonitasoft/bonita-examples/bonita-loan-request-application/README.md

     // Now the validator needs to review it: loginWithAnotherUser(validator)
-    // Wait for the user task named "fillLoanRequestForm" to be ready to execute: val reviewRequestTask = waitForUserTask(validator, processInstance.id, REVIEW_REQUEST_TASK)
+    // Wait for the user task "Review Request" to be ready to execute, using a user member of "Validator" actor: val reviewRequestTask = waitForUserTask(validator, processInstance.id, REVIEW_REQUEST_TASK)

     // Take the task and execute it: apiClient.processAPI.assignAndExecuteUserTask(validator.id, reviewRequestTask.id, emptyMap())

-    val signContractTask = waitForUserTask(initiator, processInstance.id, SIGN_CONTRACT_TASK)
+    // If the request has been accepted, wait for the "Sign contract" task to be ready and execute it: val signContractTask = waitForUserTask(initiator, processInstance.id, SIGN_CONTRACT_TASK)
     apiClient.processAPI.assignAndExecuteUserTask(initiator.id, signContractTask.id, emptyMap())